PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   moves the paired post-MUL Transpose variant to the same indexed module, preserves the already-NHWC ADD/PReLU tail, and removes its second legacy raw mutator from the compatibility dispatcher.
+- the latest checkpoint moves the late residual affine/PReLU fan-out to that indexed module, preserves the conv and legacy branches with one inverse adapter, and replaces the spatial-size heuristic with semantic shape and broadcast validation.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain